-MiCA compliance is mandatory for all CASPs and Issuers (including stablecoin issuers) operating within the EU, including entities established outside the EU that offer crypto-related services to EU residents.
-Businesses already operating under national regulations had to transition to MiCA requirements during the specified transitional periods.
+MiCA compliance is mandatory for all CASPs, and Issuers (including stablecoin issuers), operating within the EU, including entities established outside the EU but offering crypto-related services to EU residents.
+It goes without saying that businesses already operating under national regulations had to transition to MiCA requirements during the specified transitional periods.